Wendy Williams Films Show From Home, Makes No Apologies For Messy Setup

 Wendy Williams returned to daytime television on Monday, filming from her New York City apartment.
-The setup was a lot different than the television hosts typical setup, with no purple chair in sight but a little bit of clutter serving as a distraction.
+The setup was a lot different than the television host’s typical setup, with no purple chair in sight but a little bit of clutter serving as a distraction.
 Nevertheless, she made it clear she won’t be apologizing for the mess and viewers will just have to get used to it for the time being, according to Jezebel.

 Williams, who appeared to be filming from her kitchen table, was surrounded by a variety of unique art pieces.
-The most notable was a large Betty Boop statue who she once painted herself to have dark skin.
+The most notable was a large Betty Boop statue that she painted to have dark skin.
 The statue wears a Chanel belt around its waist and has a designer bag slung over one arm.
 A silver disco ball dangles from one of its fingers.

 The talk show host appeared to still be eating her breakfast, a piece of sausage on the plate before her and a tall glass of orange juice next to it.
 However, Williams did not appear to be embarrassed about her makeshift television set.